sourcegraph/sourcegraph-public-snapshot/doc/cloud/index.md

 Your instance will be hosted in isolated Google Cloud infrastructure.
 See our [employee handbook](https://handbook.sourcegraph.com/departments/cloud/technical-docs/) to learn more about the cloud architecture we use.
 Both your team and limited Sourcegraph personnel will have application-level administrator access to the instance.

 Only essential Sourcegraph personnel will have access to the instance, server, code, and any other sensitive materials, such as tokens or keys.
 The employees or contractors with access are bound by the same terms as Sourcegraph itself.
 Learn more in our [security policies for Sourcegraph Cloud](https://about.sourcegraph.com/security) or [contact us](https://about.sourcegraph.com/contact/sales) with any questions or concerns.
-You may also request a copy of our SOC 2 Report, please visit our [Security Trust Portal](https://security.sourcegraph.com).
+You may also request a copy of our SOC 2 Report on our [security portal](https://security.sourcegraph.com).

 ## Accommodating special requirements